neurosips/neurosips.github.io/_posts/2022-01-06-neuro-resources.md

 # Vascular Neurology
 ---
 ## Stroke Imaging
-- [Introduction to CT perfusion parameters](https://youtu.be/_FtwOCRbUgA): provides a short and easy introduction to CT perfusion imaging and its parameters.{:target="_blank"}
+- [Introduction to CT perfusion parameters](https://youtu.be/_FtwOCRbUgA){:target="_blank"} : provides a short and easy introduction to CT perfusion imaging and its parameters.

 # Movement disorder